Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• The volatility over 5 years of Volatility less than 7% is 5%, which is smaller, thus better compared to the benchmark SPY (17.1%) in the same period.
+• Looking at the historical 30 days volatility of 4.9% in the last 5 years of Volatility less than 7%, we see it is relatively smaller, thus better in comparison to the benchmark SPY (17.1%)

 DownVol: